smart-models/Hypothetical-QA/README.md

 ### Quality Control and Validation

-The QA Generator implements comprehensive quality assurance mechanisms:
+The Hypothetical Questions Answer implements comprehensive quality assurance mechanisms:

 - **Content Validation**: Ensures generated questions are complete, grammatically correct, and retrieval-optimized
 - **Answer Verification**: Validates that answers are comprehensive, accurate, and properly formatted